 General (scope, time limits)

 The border procedure is applied to all asylum seekers who ask for international protection at airports, maritime ports and land borders, as well as CIE.
-There are no available statistics on the number of border procedures being applied at each of these locations.
 As long as the border procedure is pending, the applicant has not formally entered the Spanish territory, i.e. a fiction of non-entry applies.
 This is not the case in applications submitted in Migrant Temporary Stay Centres (Centros de Estancia Temporal para Inmigrantes, CETI) in Ceuta and Melilla, which are considered to be made on the territory and fall under the regular procedure rather than the border procedure, as clarified by the Audiencia Nacional.

 It should also be noted that since January 2020, Spain started to require a transit visa for nationals originating from Yemen.
+The measure is still in place as of March 2023.
+In addition, Spain requires such a transit visa also for nationals from Palestine and Syria.
 In practice, this means that they cannot reach Spain by plane and that their application is likely to be processed at airports.

 Grounds for applying the border procedure

-The aim of the border procedure is to assess whether an application for international protection is admissible or inadmissible and whether the applicant should be granted access to the territory for the purpose of the asylum procedure.
+The aim of the border procedure is to assess whether an application for international protection is admissible or inadmissible and whether the applicant should be granted entry to access the asylum procedure.
 As provided in Article 20(1) of the Asylum Act, applications can be considered inadmissible on the following grounds:

 - When another country is responsible under the Dublin III Regulation or pursuant to international conventions to which Spain is party;